JoshuaNathanael98/JoshuaNathanael98/README.md

 - 🌱 I’m currently learning case study of Data Analyst
 - 📫 How to reach me: nathanael9898@gmail.com

+---

+### Case Study

+1. Cyclistic
+   In this case study, Cyclistic, a bike sharing company believe to improve the company growth it's depend by converting casual riders into membership.
+And to do that first of all we need to know how casual and membership use bike differently.
+By using the historical data, I have found some key findings and my own recommendations based on it.
+Please visit [Cylistic Case Study](https://joshuanathanael98.github.io/cyclistic-case-study/)

 <!---
 JoshuaNathanael98/JoshuaNathanael98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.